No-Regret Strategy Solving in Imperfect-Information Games via Pre-Trained Embedding: Detailed Implementation of HandEbdNet in Numeral211 Hold'em

 \textbf{For the terminal round \(S\)}: Hands \(x\) in poker games naturally form a total order at terminal rounds.
 We directly compare its strength against all other valid opponent hands \(x'\) that share the same community cards at this round.
 This comparison yields a 3-length outcome vector \(\mathbf{w} = [w_l, w_d, w_w]\), where: \begin{itemize} \item \(w_l = \frac{\text{Number of } x' \text{ where } x \text{ loses to } x'}{\text{Total number of } x'}\) \item \(w_d = \frac{\text{Number of } x' \text{ where } x \text{ draws with } x'}{\text{Total number of } x'}\) \item \(w_w = \frac{\text{Number of } x' \text{ where } x \text{ wins against } x'}{\text{Total number of } x'}\) \end{itemize} These values are inherently normalized such that \(w_l + w_d + w_w = 1\).

-In Numeral211 Hold'em, for example, during the terminal round, each player holds one hole card, and there is one community card on the table.
-For a specific hand \(x\) (composed of the player's hole card and the community card), the comparison set includes all other possible hands formed by pairing each of the remaining 38 hole cards with the same community card (i.e., \(x'\)).
+In Numeral211 Hold'em, for example, during the terminal round, each player holds one private card, and there is one community card on the table.
+For a specific hand \(x\) (composed of the player's private card and the community card), the comparison set includes all other possible hands formed by pairing each of the remaining 38 private cards with the same community card (i.e., \(x'\)).
 The vector \(\mathbf{w}\) is thus calculated based on how \(x\) performs against these 38 potential opponent hands.

 \textbf{For a non-terminal round \(s\)}: Since direct strength comparison between hands $x$ is not feasible at non-terminal rounds, we employ a rollout process: each hand $x$ at round \(s\) is rolled out to the terminal round \(S\).
 For each rollout scenario $x\sqsubset x_k$ in $S$, we obtain a 3-length outcome vector \(\mathbf{w}_k\) following the terminal round comparison method.
 The final outcome vector for round \(s\) is calculated as a weighted sum \(\mathbf{w} = \sum_{k=1}^K \alpha_k \mathbf{w}_k\), where \(\alpha_k\) represents the probability weight of the \(k\)-th rollout path, and \(\sum_{k=1}^K \alpha_k = 1\).